What is knowledge?

 Stages of knowing

 The second stage involves a first concrete, personal experience.
-Such experiences go way beyond the hope or the simple intellectual information, but, still, experiences are fleeting, they fade and don't bring about a fundamental change.
+Such experiences go way beyond hope or simple intellectual information, but, still, experiences are fleeting, they fade and don't bring about a fundamental change.

 This is different for the third stage, the stage of realisation, which involves a fundamental change in terms of who one is in one's essence.

 What happens in the final stage depends again, as in the first stage, on whether we are dealing with something close to the surface or with a deep inner change.
-If the whole thing is about some relatively superficial know-how or a mental skill, this stage is called the stage of integration and utilisation, in which one connects the new knowledge to everything else one already knows, and learns how to use it.
+If the whole thing is about some relatively superficial know-how or a mental skill, this fourth stage is called the stage of integration and utilisation, in which one connects the new knowledge to everything else one already knows, and learns how to use it.
 If it is about something deeper, it involves a complete change of one's nature.

 If one would compare one's being to a company, stage one would be a vague sense of the need for change.
 Stage two might involve calling in a consultant, or collecting concrete ideas on how to change.
 Stage three would be the appointment of a new CEO.
 Stage four would be the actual transition period during which, gradually, over time, all the employees begin to function in line with the new corporate identity.